rgambord/c99-doc/doc/sections/7/20/7/1/index.rst

 .. _9899_7.20.7.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.20.7.1p2>`

-:ref:`2 <9899_7.20.7.1p2>` If s is not a null pointer, the mblen function determines the number of bytes contained in the multibyte character pointed to by s.
+If s is not a null pointer, the mblen function determines the number of bytes contained in the multibyte character pointed to by s.
 Except that the conversion state of the mbtowc function is not affected, it is equivalent to

 ::